UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/anti-spam-agent-logging-exchange-2013-help.md

 The agent logs exist in %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\AgentLog.

-The naming convention for the agent log files is AGENTLOG_yyyymmdd-nnnn_.log.
+The naming convention for the agent log files is `AGENTLOG`_yyyymmdd_-_nnnn_.log.
 The placeholders represent the following information:

 - The placeholder _yyyymmdd_ is the Coordinated Universal Time (UTC) date that the log file was created.
 The placeholder _yyyy_ = year, _mm_ = month, and _dd_ = day.
 - The placeholder _nnnn_ is an instance number that starts at the value of 1 for each day.

 Information is written to the log file until the file size reaches its maximum specified value, and a new log file that has an incremented instance number is opened.
 This process is repeated throughout the day.
 Circular logging deletes the oldest log files when the agent log directory reaches its maximum specified size, or when a log file reaches its maximum specified age.